sjmikler/progress-table/integrations.md

 # Keras

-In case of PyTorch or TensorFlow, we often use custom training loops.
-In those cases, you can integrate Progress Table as shown above.
+In case of PyTorch or TensorFlow, we often use custom training loops, where you can integrate Progress Table as shown above.
-What about libraries like Keras, where the progress bar is built-in the `.fit` method?
+What about libraries like Keras, where the progress bar is built-in the `model.fit` method?
 There isn't any Keras specific integration in Progress Table, but you yourself can create a callback that'll replace the built-in progress bar.
 Here's an example: